Suguru Kamoshida: Reception

 Comic Book Resources writer Robert Crosby considered Kamoshida the most terrifying villain of Persona 5 due to how realistic he was.
 He spoke of how other villains in Persona 5 feel more fantastical, but Kamoshida is very real, something people deal with in sports, suggesting that he may be based on judoka Masato Uchishiba.
-Writer Jeff Vogel also noted how "believable," comparing him to more fantastical villains and saying that the fact that what Kamoshida, who he describes as a "serial rapist" and "one of the most loathsome characters [he's] ever seen in a video game," that could and did happen in the real world.
-VG247 writer Alan Wen discussed how Kamoshida is based on both the "corporal punishment" found in Japanese school sports clubs, as well as discussing how Kamoshida's sexual abuse of high school girls reflected the #MeToo movement that had gained prominence in 2017.
+Writer Jeff Vogel stated that Kamoshida, who he describes as a "serial rapist" and "one of the most loathsome characters [he's] ever seen in a video game", was horrifying because of how "believable" he was, comparing him to more fantastical villains, and noting that what he engaged in could and did happen in the real world, "to the point of being mundane".
+VG247 writer Alan Wen discussed how Kamoshida is based on the "corporal punishment" found in Japanese school sports clubs, as well as how his sexual abuse of high school girls reflected the #MeToo movement that had gained prominence in 2017.
 Fellow VG247 writer Caty McCarthy was critical of the game's handling of Kamoshida and his crimes, particularly for not calling it rape and for the fact that the game later sexualizes and objectifies Ann.

 Writer Arnaud Bourdouxhe-Nélissen discussed Kamoshida's mindset of viewing the male students as toys for abuse and female students as sexually submissive slaves, discussing how this reflects a twisted version of his own reality.
 He added that Kamoshida represented the sin of lust, discussing both his sexual proclivities as well as his castle being filled with sexual imagery.
 The Ringer writer Justin Charity described him as one of the most "breathtaking" villains in video games.
 Anime News Network writer Elliot Gay discussed the real-world contrasts in Kamoshida's story, discussing multiple similar real-world situations.
 Specifically, he cited a 17-year-old boy who committed suicide followed by routine beatings by his coach.
 While discussing how Kamoshida's peers handled him, Gay noted that this was handled realistically, citing a teacher who was found guilty of abusing 12 of his female students, but was only punished with a one-month pay cut.